Slide scanners are special scanners that are designed to digitize old photographs in the form of negative films.

 Besides being a slide scanner, you can also scan normal documents and photos up to A4/Letter in size.

-All in all, if you want to go straight to the most recommended product, then this is one of the best slide scanners in 2019.
+All in all, if you want to go straight to the most recommended product, then this is one of the best slide scanners.

 Next up we have a dedicated slide scanner that does nothing but scan film negatives.
 As such, you cannot scan normal documents or photos with this.